 Credit for getting funding for the US Army Corps of Engineers to build the dam goes to a North Carolina member of the US House of Representatives, John H. Kerr.
 In 1952, the US Congress named the project the John H. Kerr Dam and Reservoir.

-Virginia agencies, such as the Department of Game and Inland Fisheries, refer to the reservoir first as Buggs Island Lake
+Virginia agencies such as the Virginia Department of Game and Inland Fisheries (now Department of Wildlife Resources) refer to the reservoir first as Buggs Island Lake

-Source: Department of Game and Inland Fisheries (2010)
+Source: Virginia Department of Game and Inland Fisheries (2010)

 The change in name from Roanoke River to Staunton River and back to Roanoke River is confusing, but it gets even more confusing when you realize that Virginia has a second stream called "Staunton River."
 That Staunton River is a tributary to the Rapidan River, in Madison County.